SomethingGeneric/suckless/README.md

 - Others: latest from system package manager

 ## Depends
 Various programs are installed using the system's package manager.
-The script currently only auto-detects `pacman`, `apt`, and `slackpkg`
+The script currently only auto-detects `pacman`, `apt`, `emerge`, and `slackpkg`

 ## Things to change:
 * Look over `make.sh`